TheOSDevLab/Bare-Metal-Assembly/projects/02_data_movement/03_array_indexing/bugs.md

 # Bugs

-> **Random Quote:** Discipline is doing what needs to bd done, even if you don't want to do it.
+> **Random Quote:** Discipline is doing what needs to be done, even if you don't want to do it.

 ---